Jobs posted by TU/e

 Job Requirements

-- A talented, motivated and enthusiastic researcher.
-Analytical skills, initiative and creativity are highly desired.
+• Analytical skills, initiative and creativity are valuable properties

-- Excellent oral and writing skills in English are required (C1 level).
+• Excellent communication skills in English are a prerequisite (C1 level).

 Conditions of Employment